snaswin/tf_nn_templates/cnn/Readme.md

-This is a simple template that one can use to build CNN architectures in tensorflow
+This is a simple template with necessary functions that one can use to build CNN architectures in tensorflow